Silver Legacy Resort & Casino: Early years

+Later years

+In 2012, the Silver Legacy failed to restructure $142.8 million in mortgage notes due March 1 through a public offering.
+The Silver Legacy struggled with its debt load through 2012, eventually filing for Chapter 11 bankruptcy in May.
+In October 2012, the Silver Legacy emerged from bankruptcy with a restructuring plan approved by the courts.

-Carano's eldest son, Gary, served as CEO of the property and later on, his next eldest son, Glenn Carano, would join the executive team at the resort as Director of Marketing.
-In 2014, Glenn became the General Manager while Gary became CEO of Eldorado Resorts, Inc.
+Carano's eldest son, Gary, was CEO of the property and later on, his next eldest son, Glenn Carano, would join the executive team at the resort as Director of Marketing.
+In 2014, Glenn became the General Manager while Gary became CEO of Eldorado Resorts.

-The Silver Legacy also made the big screen, first in Kingpin in 1996 starring Woody Harrelson and Bill Murray, the movie showcasing the newest attractions of Reno-The Silver Legacy, and the nearby National Bowling Stadium, also completed in 1995.
-Glenn Carano made a short appearance in the film and many scenes were shot inside the resort.
-Later, in 2002, Waking Up in Reno starring Patrick Swayze, Billy Bob Thornton, Charlize Theron and Natasha Richardson, was partially filmed inside Silver Legacy.

-In 2014, Glenn Carano was promoted to General Manager of Silver Legacy Reno.
+On July 7, 2015, MGM Resorts International agreed to sell its properties in Reno (Circus Circus Reno and a 50% stake in the Silver Legacy) to Eldorado Resorts for $72.5 million.
+The sale was approved and completed in November that year.
+Eldorado Resorts was renamed Caesars Entertainment, Inc. in 2020, after merging with an earlier company known as Caesars Entertainment Corporation.

+Like all state casinos, the Silver Legacy closed on March 18, 2020, due to the COVID-19 pandemic in Nevada.
+The property joined other casinos in reopening on June 4, 2020.
+The Silver Legacy spa reopened in September with new health and safety measures.

+Caesars Entertainment launched a $47 million renovation of Silver Legacy in 2021.
+The project included the redesign of nearly 1,200 rooms from the fifth through 25th floors.

+Features

-At 42 stories tall, the Resort Casino is the largest building in Downtown Reno.
-It also spent two years as the tallest building in Nevada, and is still the tallest building in Nevada outside of the Las Vegas Valley.
+At 42 stories, the hotel is the largest building in Downtown Reno.
+It also spent two years as the tallest building in Nevada, and is still the tallest in the state outside of the Las Vegas Valley.

 The Legacy is typically lit green at night and is referred to by many as the "Emerald City" of Reno.
-Visitors occasionally compare the green lighting to the appearance of Minas Morgul, from Peter Jackson’s adaptation of the Lord of the Rings series.
+Visitors occasionally compare the green lighting to the appearance of Minas Morgul, from Peter Jackson's adaptation of the Lord of the Rings series.
 In support of the Nevada Wolf Pack, the Silver Legacy will sometimes turn blue.
 In 2013, a contest was held online to vote on if the building should turn blue permanently, but it was the color Emerald Green that won the decision.

+There are six restaurants inside the Silver Legacy including Café Central (formerly Sweetwater Café and Café Sedona), Canter's Delicatessen (formerly Fresh Express Food Court and Triple Play Sports Grill), Ruth's Chris Steak House (formerly Sterling's Seafood Steakhouse), Sips Coffee and Tea, and Starbucks.
+The Pearl Oyster Bar & Grill opened in 2013, replacing Fairchild's Oyster Bar.

 In July 2013, Silver Legacy founded the Biggest Little City Wing Fest, a three-day chicken wing festival held on Virginia Street in front of the casino.
 The festival started with just a few local wing cookers but has since grown to feature 25 businesses from around the United States.
-In 2014, Wing King won an award for the Hottest Hot Wing and Paulie's Pizza won People's Choice Wing.

-While the resort was established in 1995, an awning on the building's front entrance states that it was established a century earlier, in 1895.
-This date is a nod to the building's 19th century theme.

-On July 7, 2015, MGM Resorts International agreed to sell its properties in Reno (Circus Circus Reno and a 50% stake in the Silver Legacy) to Eldorado Resorts for $72.5 million.
-The sale was approved and completed in November later that year.

 In October 2018, Eldorado Resorts permanently shut down the Flavors!
-The Buffet (formerly The Victorian Buffet), leaving The Buffet at Eldorado Reno under their ownership.
+The Buffet (formerly The Victorian Buffet).